I recently spoke to a mother about the current struggles her child is facing with his math education. She told me,

 If your student is having trouble memorizing their math facts, AIM could help.

 Our Accelerated Individualized Mastery (AIM) programs use a combination of proven Math-U-See strategies and manipulatives with an accelerated focus on developing fundamental math tools.
 Students missing these tools experience difficulty processing complex mathematical concepts.

 AIM for Addition and Subtraction replaces ineffective math habits (like counting on fingers) and processes with effective strategies designed to be understood concretely and stored in long-term visual memory for quick retrieval.
-AIM for Addition and Subtraction equips the instructor to assess for mastery and assure students are ready to move onto the next concept.
+AIM for Addition and Subtraction equips the instructor to assess for mastery and ensure students are ready to move onto the next concept.
 Successful completion of AIM for Addition and Subtraction provides the student with the opportunity to build confidence and find a higher level of success in solving more complex concepts.

 Contact us and we will be happy to provide assessments and a plan to help your student find confidence in math!